Do You Get Used To It?

 The Americana show went well, by the way.
 Better than I expected: the floor proved to be incredibly grippy … like, seriously, I think it’s surfaced in some Super High-Friction Space Age Polymer … but the costumes for the piece before ours had glitter tutus, and the tiny bits of glitter greatly reduced the friction, making turns and so forth far easier.
 My piqué turns in the manège at the end could’ve been better (for some reason, I didn’t crank my turnout … eh), but overall the effect of the piece was really exactly what I’d hoped for … and, of course, both Kathy and Christina are fantastic to work with and perfect partners.

-Posted on 2018/08/21, in #dancerlife, adventures, balllet, choreography, dance, performances, tenebrae, work and tagged Americana Performance Benefit, antiphon, imposter syndrome, impostor syndrome, on being a dancer, tenebrae, work life.
+Posted on 2018/08/21, in #dancerlife, adventures, balllet, choreography, performances, tenebrae, work and tagged Americana Performance Benefit, antiphon, imposter syndrome, impostor syndrome, on being a dancer, tenebrae, work life.
 Bookmark the permalink.
 3 Comments.